Jack Palance: Personal life

 Palance lived for several years around Tehachapi, California.
 He was married to his first wife, Virginia (née Baker), from 1949 to 1968.
-They had three children: Holly, Brooke, and Cody.
+They had three children, of whom Holly Palance and Brooke Palance became actors.
 On New Year's Day, 2003, Virginia was struck and killed by a car in Los Angeles.

-Palance's daughter Brooke married Michael Wilding, son of Michael Wilding Sr. and Elizabeth Taylor; they have three children.
-Cody Palance, also an actor, appeared alongside his father in the films God's Gun and Young Guns.

 In May 1987, Palance married his second wife, Elaine Rogers.
+His death certificate listed his marital status as "Divorced".

 Palance painted and sold landscape art, with a poem included on the back of each picture.
 He was also the author of The Forest of Love, a book of poems published in 1996 by Summerhouse Press.

-He was a supporter of the Republican Party.
+Palance enjoyed raising cattle on his ranch in the Tehachapi Mountains.
+He gave up eating red meat after working on his ranch, commenting that he couldn't eat a cow.

-Palance acknowledged a lifelong attachment to his Pennsylvania heritage, and visited there when able.
+Palance acknowledged a lifelong attachment to his Pennsylvania heritage and visited there when able.
 Shortly before his death, he sold his farm in Butler Township and put his art collection up for auction.

-Novelist Chuck Palahniuk, author of Fight Club and other works, acknowledged in a 2007 interview that he was a distant nephew of Palance.

 Death

-Palance died on November 10, 2006 at his daughter Holly's home in Montecito, California, at age 87.
+Palance died at the age of 87 from natural causes at his daughter Holly's house in Montecito, California on November 10, 2006.
+Following his death a memorial service was held at St. Michael's Ukrainian Catholic Church in Hazleton, Pennsylvania.

 Legacy

 Palance has a star on the Hollywood Walk of Fame at 6608 Hollywood Boulevard.

 In 1992, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.

 According to writer Mark Evanier, comic book creator Jack Kirby modeled his character Darkseid on the actor.

 The Lucky Luke 1956 comic Lucky Luke contre Phil Defer by Morris features a villain named Phil Defer who is a caricature of Jack Palance.

 The song "And now we dance" by punk band The Vandals features the lyrics, "Come on and do one hand pushups just like Jack Palance."

 American comedian Bill Hicks incorporated a reference to Palance in one of his most famous routines, likening Palance's character in Shane to how he views the United States' role in international warfare.

 Novelist Donald E. Westlake stated that he sometimes imagined Palance as the model for the career-criminal character Parker he wrote in a series of novels under the name Richard Stark.

+In 2023, Palance was inducted into the Luzerne County Arts & Entertainment Hall of Fame.
+He was included among the inaugural class of inductees.